jhlagado/ASMOV/README.md

 If the condition is true, then code-block-then is evaluated and its value is returned.
 Otherwise, code-block-else is evaluated and its value is returned.

-Here is an example of a "if...else" operator in MINTY:
+Here is an example of a "if...else" operator in ASMOV:

 ```
 10 x =